 As to the why, those of you who maintain Annotum sites have known for some time that it has become difficult to keep all of Annotum’s rich editor functionality working properly as WordPress has continued its relentless forward progress.
 Therefore we will no longer be providing any new features or updates, including compatibility updates and bug fixes, for Annotum.

 So, what now?
 As far as the Annotum source code goes, the Annotum repository on Github will continue to remain available to anyone.
-The annotum.org blog (this site) will soon be moved (including all pages and posts) to a github-hosted site within the Annotum repository (but still under the annotum.org URL).
+The annotum.org blog (this site) will live on (via a redirect) at annotum.wordpress.com.

 Please continue to use the Annotum Support site (for as long as Uservoice supports free sites, anyway).
 If you find that you can’t reach me that way, please feel to reach out via Twitter to @annotum or @solvitor.

 For those with existing Annotum sites, you have a few options: